Low-cycle fatigue: History

 Common factors that have been attributed to low-cycle fatigue (LCF) are high stress levels and a low number of cycles to failure.
 Many studies have been carried out, particularly in the last 50 years on metals and the relationship between temperature, stress, and number of cycles to failure.
 Tests are used to plot an S-N curve, and it has been shown that the number of cycles to failure decreased with increasing temperature.
 However, extensive testing would have been too costly so researchers mainly resorted to using finite element analysis using computer software.

 Through many experiments, it has been found that characteristics of a material can change as a result of LCF.
 Fracture ductility tends to decrease, with the magnitude depending on the presence of small cracks to begin with.
 To perform these tests, an electro-hydraulic servo-controlled testing machine was generally used, as it is capable of not changing the stress amplitude.
 It was also discovered that performing low-cycle fatigue tests on specimens with holes already drilled in them were more susceptible to crack propagation, and hence a greater decrease in fracture ductility.
 This was true despite the small hole sizes, ranging from 40 to 200 μm.

 Characteristics

 When a component is subject to low cycle fatigue, it is repeatedly plastically deformed.
-For example, if a part were to be loaded in tension until it was permanently deformed (plastically deformed), that would be considered one half cycle of low cycle fatigue, or LCF.
+For example, if a part were to be loaded in tension until it was permanently deformed (plastically deformed), that would be considered one quarter cycle of low cycle fatigue, or LCF.
 In order to complete a full cycle the part would need to be deformed back into its original shape.
 The number of LCF cycles that a part can withstand before failing is much lower than that of regular fatigue.

 This condition of high cyclic strain is often the result of extreme operating conditions, such as high changes in temperature.
 Thermal stresses originating from an expansion or contraction of materials can exacerbate the loading conditions on a part and LCF characteristics can come into play.